courselab/sys-our-syssoft-project/CONTRIBUTING.md

  CONTRIBUTION PURPOSE
  ------------------------------

- When applicable, use one of the following types to describe the purpose of your contribution:
+ When applicable, use one of the following keywords to describe the purpose of your contribution:

  - `fix`   :   fixes a bug or unmeant requirement